HegemanLab/galaxy-tardis/tardis-intro.md

       `$TARDIS retrieve_config && $TARDIS apply_config`

 ---
-name: restore_example---transition
+name: an-example-of-a-galaxy-backed-up-by-s3

 ### An Example of a Galaxy backed up by S3

-Some text explaining that restore_example is a subdir of the repo and what it does for you.
+There is a subdirectory of the galaxy-tardis GitHub repository called `restore_example`.

+It demonstrates:
+- How to instantiate a Galaxy 19.01 instance on `docker-compose`.
+    - (For now, this example only runs on Usernetes.)
+- How to run `cron` to back up the instance once per day to S3 buckets.
+- How to restore a Galaxy instance from S3 buckets (and `docker-compose`).

-Include a cartoon showing them where the example is going.
+TODO - Clean up this slide.
+Maybe include a cartoon showing them where the example is going.

 ---
 name: restore_example---an-example-of-a-galaxy-backed-up-by-s3